-Another school of though suggests that Malana was founded by remnants of Alexander the Great’s Army.
+Another school of thought suggests that Malana was founded by remnants of Alexander the Great's Army.
 However, there is no link in the language between Greek and Kanashi.

 Worth mentioning that the village of Dha-Hanu near Leh, Ladakh also believe the same

 Contrary to what I had read, Malana is definitely affected by modern civilization, more than most of the interior villages in India.
-Almost every kid had an smartphone.
-In fact, some of the kids where checking their board exam results on their cellphones.
-The small village had an excellent 3G service which was very rare in during the whole route of our trek.
+Almost every kid had a smartphone.
+In fact, some of the kids were checking their board exam results on their cellphones.
+The small village had an excellent 3G service which was very rare during the whole route of our trek.
 Every house had a dish antenna for the satellite television service.

-Most of the houses were of brick and mortar with tin roofs replacing the traditional wooden houses with beautiful engraving.
-The process started in the 1980’s when the villagers became rich selling ‘Malana cream’.
-After the fire in January 2008, all the houses that were reconstructed as modern houses since cutting of trees are banned.
+Most of the houses were of brick and mortar with tin roofs replacing the traditional wooden houses with the beautiful engraving.
+The process started in the 1980s when the villagers became rich selling 'Malana cream'.
+After the fire in January 2008, all the houses that were reconstructed as modern houses since the cutting of trees are banned.

 Language They Speak